boazbk/crypto/lec_14_zero_knowledge.md

 The notion of _proof_ is central to so many fields.
 In mathematics, we want to prove that a certain assertion is correct.
-In other sciences, we often want to accumulate a preponderance of evidence (or statistical significance) to reject certain hypothesis.
+In other sciences, we often want to accumulate a preponderance of evidence (or statistical significance) to reject certain hypotheses.
 In criminal law the prosecution famously needs to prove its case "beyond a reasonable doubt".
 Cryptography turns out to give some new twists on this ancient notion.